If you’re considering a helix piercing, this guide has everything you need to know.

-Like all ear piercings, keeping your helix piercing clean is super important for its healing process.
+Like all cartilage piercings, keeping your helix piercing clean is super important to get it healed.
 Use saline solution and a cotton ball to clean gently around the upper cartilage.

 When you wash your hair, allow the warm water to rinse over the piercing for about 15-30 seconds before cleaning your piercing with saline solution.

 While you'll be tempted to touch, twist or change the jewelry of your new piercing, hands-off!
 Abstain from touching your earring until you are certain that the piercing has completely healed, and never touch your earring with dirty hands.